x22247734/Drug-Deaths-and-Patient-Survival-Analysis/README.md

     .getOrCreate()
 Jupyter Notebook Issues

-If using Jupyter Notebook, ensure the notebook is running in the same Python environment where dependencies are installed.
+Ensure the notebook is running in the same Python environment where dependencies are installed.
+Restart the Jupyter Notebook server if necessary.